volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_tgw_site.md

     az_nodes {
       aws_az_name = "us-west-2a"

-      // One of the arguments from this list "reserved_inside_subnet inside_subnet" must be set reserved_inside_subnet = true
+      // One of the arguments from this list "inside_subnet reserved_inside_subnet" must be set reserved_inside_subnet = true
       disk_size              = "disk_size"